 Computed tomography (CT or CAT) scan.
-A CT scan creates a 3D picture of the inside of the body using x-rays taken from different angles.
-A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given as a liquid to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

-Researchers are actively investigating using different substances with PET scans to find prostate cancer.
+Researchers are investigating using different substances with PET scans to find prostate cancer.
 For example, sodium fluoride is absorbed by bones, and its use in a PET scan may improve the chances of finding prostate cancer that has spread to the bone.
 Other substances being studied include choline acetate, fluciclovine, and prostate specific membrane antigen (PSMA).

 After diagnostic tests are done, your doctor will review the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer.
 This is called staging.

 The next section in this guide is Stages and Grades.
 It explains the system doctors use to describe the extent of the disease and how the cancer cells look under a microscope.
-You may use the menu to choose a different section to read in this guide.
+Use the menu to choose a different section to read in this guide.